 USDA should not be in the home loan business

-I wonder if anyone else noticed the large USDA sign over by Frontier Village.
-No, it’s not a FHA sign normally seen at new housing developments.
+I wonder if anyone else noticed the large USDA sign over by Frontier Village in Lake Stevens No, it’s not a FHA sign normally seen at new housing developments.
 It might be possible you missed it, as we all get up extra early to avoid the back-up on the trestle.

 We all know who the USDA is right?
-At first it was the patent office in 1837, headed by Yale educated attorney Henry Leavitt Ellsworth, in 1849 the Department of Interior.
-In 1862 President Abraham Lincoln established the independent Department of Agriculture headed by a commissioner without cabinet status, calling it “the people’s department.”
+At first it was the Patent office in 1837, headed by Yale educated attorney Henry Leavitt Ellsworth, 1849 the Department of Interior.
+In1862 President Abraham Lincoln established the independent Department of Agriculture headed by a commissioner without cabinet status, calling it “the people’s department.”

 President Grover Cleveland signed a bill to the cabinet level.
 Mr. Ellsworth earned the title “The Father of the Department of Agriculture,” headed a depository to preserve and distribute the various new seeds and plants, collected agriculture statistics and other agriculture purposes.

 So how can the Department of Agriculture, whose goal is to ensure our food safety, nutrition education and food service to our citizens, be providing home loans (zero down) in urban areas.